Dynamics#

 In this exercise we are going to learn how to simulate a ball thrown into the air.
 To do this, we will need to learn how to simulate dynamics.

 The secret to much of physics is differential equations.
-Differential equations answers the following question: given the current state of your physical system, what is its state in a moment of time (\(dt\) seconds later)?
+Differential equations answer the following question: given the current state of your physical system, what is its state in a moment of time (\(dt\) seconds) later?

 We recall that in Newtonian dynamics the following things are true: